djhemath/hemath.dev/content/blog/webassembly/build-image-processor-application-with-webassembly.md

 At this point we have a good amount of working knowledge in WebAssembly.
 Its time to create something decent enough to understand more about WebAssembly.

-In this post, we’ll build an application that converts colorful images to grayscale without using any libraries.
+In this post, we'll build an application that converts colorful images to grayscale without using any libraries.

-Here’s a quick preview of the application we’ll build.
+Here's a quick preview of the application we'll build.
 It takes a colorful image and converts it to grayscale.
 ![Image grayscale application demo](https://firebasestorage.googleapis.com/v0/b/djhemath-site.firebasestorage.app/o/blogs%2Fwebassembly%2Fimage-processor-demo.gif?alt=media&token=22605eb7-edd2-453f-8219-a31639bfa636)

 You can get the source code of this project from this repository - [https://github.com/djhemath/Webassembly-demos/tree/main/grayscale](https://github.com/djhemath/Webassembly-demos/tree/main/grayscale)